- Master of Divinity Degree: One must have an accredited M.Div. degree (or a master’s degree plus equivalent course work) for admission.

-- Committee Interview: When the completed file has been reviewed and approved by the program directors, the applicant will be invited to a telephone interview with the admissions committee.
+- Committee Interview: When the completed file has been reviewed and approved by the program director and by the admissions committee, the applicant will be invited to a telephone interview with the admissions committee.

 - English Proficiency: A score of at least 550 (paper-based test), 213 (computer-based test) or 79 (Internet-based test) is required on the TOEFL examination of all applicants whose native language is not English.
 For information on this English language proficiency test, write to TOEFL Services, Educational Testing Service, P.O.
 Box 6151, Princeton, NJ 08541-6151, USA.